abaeyens/vehicle_dynamics_sim/README.md

     style S2 fill:#d955d9
     style S3 fill:#d955d9
     style S4 fill:#d955d9
-    style BP fill:#d9ffd9
+    style Kin fill:#d9ffd9
-    style Drive fill:#ffe1e1
-    style Steer fill:#ffe1e1
     style Loc fill:#f5e1ff
     style RSP fill:#fff0b3
 ```

 The current dynamics puts the inertia in the actuator objects;
+for some vehicles, like the omnidirectional one, this is not ideal.
-perhaps we'll deviate from that in the future in case it turns out
+Likely we'll therefore deviate from that in the future.
-that this approach is not sufficiently true to the real world.

 ## Core Components